Battle of Orthez (1569)

-The battle of Orthez was fought during the French Wars of Religion, between August 11 and 14, 1569.
-Huguenot forces under the leadership of Gabriel de Montgomery defeated Royalist forces under Antoine de Lomagne, vicomte de Terride in French Navarre.
+The Battle of Orthez was fought during the French Wars of Religion, between 11 and 14 August 1569.
+Huguenot forces under the leadership of Gabriel de Lorges, Count of Montgomery defeated Royalist forces under Antoine de Lomagne, vicomte de Terride in French Navarre.
 Following the battle, Huguenot forces killed many of their Catholic prisoners.

 Background

-In the later half of the sixteenth century, all Aquitaine above the Garonne except for Bordeaux was in Protestant hands.
+In the latter half of the sixteenth century, all Aquitaine above the Garonne except for Bordeaux was in Protestant hands.
 At that time, Orthez was the largest and most dynamic city of Béarn.
 It was a market town which served as the main funnel for products making their way to Bayonne for export.
 Orthez was therefore quite wealthy.
-One wealthy Protestant, Adrien-Arnaud de Gachassin, had gifted his mansion in Orthez to Jeanne d' Albret in 1555 (today, it is called Maison of Jeanne d' Albret and has become a museum of how wealthy Protestants lived).
+One wealthy Protestant, Adrien-Arnaud de Gachassin, had gifted his mansion in Orthez to Jeanne d'Albret in 1555 (today, it is called the Maison of Jeanne d'Albret and has become a museum of how wealthy Protestants lived).
 The Huguenots were therefore desirous of capturing the important and wealthy town of Orthez.

 Forces

-The Huguenot army of Gabriel de Lorges, comte de Montgomery was a highly mobile force of 2,500, with a large proportion of cavalry.
+The Huguenot army of Gabriel de Lorges, Count of Montgomery was a highly mobile force of 2,500, with a large proportion of cavalry.

 En route to Orthez

 Le Pont-Vieux over the Gave de Pau in Orthez.
 The opening in the parapet of the bridge is the point from which the Catholic priests of Orthez were thrown to their deaths during the massacre.

-The Protestant forces of Montgomery and Montamat had left Castres around noon on July 27, 1569.
+The Protestant forces of Gabriel, comte de Montgomery and Montamat had left Castres around noon on 27 July 1569.
 They pillaged along the way, passing through Mazères in Foix.
-The troops crossed the Garonne and the Gave at Coarreze and by August 9, they reached Queen Jeanne d' Albret’s castle at Navarrenx, which had been placed under siege two and a half months ago by the Catholic army of Antoine de Lomagne, vicomte de Terride.
+The troops crossed the Garonne and the Gave at Coarreze and by 9 August, they reached Queen Jeanne d'Albret's castle at Navarrenx, which had been placed under siege two and a half months ago by the Catholic army of Antoine de Lomagne, vicomte de Terride.
 Terride, who had lifted the siege the previous day, withdrew his forces to Orthez.

-On August 11, Montgomery crossed the Gave de Pau under fire and routed Terride's troops on the right bank.
-Isolated in Orthez and despairing of relief, Terride opened negotiations on August 14.
+On 11 August, Montgomery crossed the Gave de Pau under fire and routed Terride's troops on the right bank.
+Isolated in Orthez and despairing of relief, Terride opened negotiations on 14 August.

-In the following days the Huguenots killed many of their prisoners.
-A special death was contrived for the clergy - they were thrown to their deaths from the heights of Orthez's Le Pont-Vieux over the Gave de Pau.
-In addition, the local Moncade castle was destroyed as well as the town’s churches and many homes.
+In the following days, the Huguenots killed many of their prisoners.
+A special death was contrived for the clergy – they were thrown to their deaths from the heights of Orthez's Le Pont-Vieux over the Gave de Pau.
+In addition, the local Moncade castle was destroyed as well as the town's churches and many homes.